laurentedel/structor/README.md

 Use `./ambari-cluster <hdp-version> <ambari-version> [profile-name]` to bring up the cluster.
 This will take 20 to 40 minutes for a 3 node cluster depending on your hardware and network connection.

+Some environment variables control more advanced usage:
+* `STRUCTOR_PROXY=true` enables the squid proxy (used by yum)
+* `STRUCTOR_KERBEROS=true` enables Kerberos on the cluster (NOT YET IMPLEMENTED)

+Example:
+`STRUCTOR_PROXY=true ./ambari-cluster 2.1.5 1.6.1 3node-min`
+Launches a 3-node cluster running minimal number of components from HDP 2.1.5, plus Ambari 1.6.1.
+A squid proxy is used for caching yum requests.

 Use `vagrant ssh gw` to login to the gateway machine.
 If you configured security, you'll need to kinit before you run any hadoop commands.